 The Hanger Clinic also has an interesting origin story.

 In 1861, 18-year-old James Hanger enlisted in the Confederate Army in Virginia.
 The very night of his enlistment, he was standing guard at the barn where his patrol was staying when a Union cannonball mangled his right leg during a surprise attack.
-His leg was amputated, allegedly the first of 50,000 amputations performed during the Civil War.
-He survived the amputation, and he became dissatisfied with the comfort and mobility allowed by the then used prostheses.
+His leg was amputated, allegedly the first of 50,000 amputations performed on both sides during the Civil War.
+He survived the amputation, and he became dissatisfied with the comfort and mobility allowed by the then-used prostheses.
 So he developed his own, which caught on with other amputees.
-He started a business making prosthetics, which I suspect may be the oldest business represented in the Baldwin Park neighborhood.
+He started a business making prosthetics, which I suspect may be the oldest active business represented in the Baldwin Park neighborhood.
 He lived with his family on Logan Circle (the Washington DC one) until he died in 1919.